rsantosdev/ScaffR/README.md

 Philosophy
 -----
 ScaffR was designed to reduce the amount of boilerplate code that developers have to produce.
+When you use ScaffR, you compose your application powershell, deliver it with NuGet.
+You don't need to store the generated files in source control, just the instructions of how the application is constructed.

+Does this work?
+Yes.

 Technology
 -----